electron/electron/docs/api/session.md

 will fallback to using `en-US`.
 By default on launch if this setting is an empty list Electron will try to populate this setting with the current OS locale.
 This setting is persisted across restarts.

 **Note:** On macOS the OS spellchecker is used and has its own list of languages.
-This API is a no-op on macOS.
+On macOS, this API will return whichever languages have been configured by the OS.

 #### `ses.setSpellCheckerDictionaryDownloadURL(url)`